Pied Ball Pythons are selectively-bred ball pythons with patterns similar to piebald horses, hence the name.

 However, getting dialed into their picky eating habits and patterns can be a somewhat stressful process for the uninitiated, and they require specific temperatures and humidity levels to stay healthy.

-Still, Pied Ball Pythons make an attractive choice for anyone interested in getting their first snake, and that has the desire and commitment to learning about proper husbandry.
+So overall, Pied Ball Pythons make an attractive choice for anyone interested in getting their first snake, and that has the desire and commitment to learning about proper husbandry.

 This isn’t surprising since ball pythons and their various morphs generally tend to make good pets.